Cristóvão da Gama

 Cristóvão da Gama (c.
-1516 – 29 August 1542), anglicised as Christopher da Gama, was a Portuguese military commander who led an army of 400 musketeers on a crusade in Ethiopia (1541–1543) against the Muslim Adal army of Imam Ahmad ibn Ibrahim al-Ghazi.
+1516 – 29 August 1542), anglicised as Christopher da Gama, was a Portuguese military commander who led an army of 400 musketeers on a crusade in Ethiopia (1541–1543) against the Muslim Adal army of Ahmad ibn Ibrahim al-Ghazi.
 He was the son of explorer Vasco da Gama.

-He, along with the allied Ethiopian army, was victorious against Adal forces in four battles, but he was seriously wounded in his last battle and was captured, tortured, and executed by Imam Ahmad.
-Richard Burton, in his First Footsteps in East Africa, referred to Gama as "the most chivalrous soldier of a chivalrous age".
+He, along with the allied Ethiopian army, was victorious against Adal forces in four battles.
+He was seriously wounded in his last battle and was captured, tortured, and executed by Imam Ahmad.
+Richard Burton, in his 1856 book First Footsteps in East Africa, called Gama "the most chivalrous soldier of a chivalrous age".

 Early career

 Cristóvão (or Christopher) da Gama was the son of navigator Vasco da Gama and the younger brother of Estêvão da Gama.
 He first went to India in 1532 with his brother, returned to Portugal in 1535, and then joined Garcia de Noronha in sailing to Diu on 6 April 1538.
 Many times in these travels he demonstrated a quick mind that saved his companions.
 In recognition of his usefulness, in 1541, his brother Estêvão, then Viceroy of India, gave him command of a ship in the fleet Estêvão led into the Red Sea against the Ottoman naval base at Suez.
-He was defeated along with his brother in the ensuing battle against the Ottomans.
+He was defeated along with his brother in the ensuing battle against the Ottoman Empire.